 When I got home, I decided to try to make a truly healthy version and this recipe was born.
 I also created a chicken Parmesan nuggets recipe that the kids loved, so I could make a fun meal for them and a nice dinner for my husband and I in the same night.

 If you ever miss Italian foods, this is a good alternative, and even if you were never a pasta person, you might like this one.
 On the other hand, if you WERE a pasta person, this dish is great served over spaghetti squash “pasta” or zucchini “noodles”

 No-Grain Chicken Parmesan Recipe

-- 1½ cups tallow lard, or coconut oil for frying
+- 1½ cups tallow (or lard or coconut oil, for frying)

 - 3 lbs chicken breasts

 - 4 eggs

 - ½ cup coconut flour or almond flour

 - 1 tsp basil

 - 3 cups pasta sauce